yuqiii-wang/KnowledgeNotes/math/finance/quant/quant_trading.md

 ### Validity Periods and Conditions

-* Good for Day (GFD)
+* Good for Day (GFD)/Good till Date (GTD)

-Valid until the end of the Day Session of the day (or, until the end of the Night Session if the order is submitted at the Night Session.).
+Valid **until the end of the Day Session** of the day (or, until the end of the Night Session if the order is submitted at the Night Session.).

-* Good till Date/ Good till Cancel (GTD/GTC)
+* Good till Cancel (GTC)

-Valid until the end of the Day Session on the date the specified period ends.
-Selectable from either GTD (valid until the end of the day session on the date the specified period ends) or GTC (valid until the cancellation.
-(If not cancelled, it is valid until the end of the day session on the last trading day.)).
+**Cancellable** GFD/GTD

 * Fill and Kill (FAK)

-In the case where there is unfilled volume after the order is partially executed, cancel the unfilled volume.
+In the case where there is unfilled volume after the order **is partially executed, cancel the unfilled volume**.

 * Fill or Kill (FOK)

-In the case where all the volume is not executed immediately, cancel all the volume.
+In the case where **all** the volume is **not executed immediately**, **cancel all** the volume.

+* All or None (AON)

+An AON order dictates that the **entire quantity** of the order must be filled, This is useful for traders who want to **avoid partial fills** but do not require the immediacy of a FOK order.

+* Outright Order

+An outright order is a straightforward, single transaction to buy or sell a financial instrument.
+An outright order still requires a validity period (like GFD or GTC) and can be subject to other execution conditions.

 ### Stop Conditions